Letter from President and CEO, Arnie Preminger

 As a full-summer day camp, we are open Monday through Friday, from approximately 9:30am–3:45pm (excluding transportation times).
 Special accommodations can easily be made depending on when a child is able to attend.
 At Horizon, we recognize that children may not be able to attend camp every day, and so our program is designed to assure that no one “misses out” because of an absence.
 To accommodate working parents, extended hours are available from around 7:30am to as late as 6:30pm.

-Registration opens January 1, 2021 and continues throughout the summer.
+Registration is now open and continues throughout the summer.
 It is never too late to register your child for a summer of fun!
+Camp dates are June 30th – August 10th.

 To register your child, click the dropdown for “What We Do” in the navigation bar at the top of this page.
 By completing the initial application, you will be reserving your child(ren)’s place at camp for the summer.
 Feel free to contact us at firstname.lastname@example.org for help or additional information.